-- 1. Following the assignment meeting, the consultant prepares a detailed narrative work scope.
+- The Municipality shall establish a Negotiations Committee (Committee) to perform the fee negotiations phase.
+The Committee should have no more than four (4) members, including at least two (2) individuals from the Consultant Selection Panel.
+One (1) member of the Committee shall be the Town/City Engineer, the Director of Public Works, or an individual with considerable engineering or other applicable experience that possesses substantial knowledge about the Project. - 2.
 Once the work scope is agreed to by the Municipality, the consultant, and ConnDOT, the consultant prepares a fee proposal for submission to the municipality.
 A certified payroll list is submitted to the municipality and ConnDOT for use in calculating the lump sum fee.
 At the municipality's request, ConnDOT will prepare an independent man-hour counterproposal estimate for use by the municipality as a guide during negotiations.
 The CLE is not a party to the negotiations.
-It is imperative that negotiations be a fair and open process.
-This means that if the Negotiations Committee is unable to negotiate a contract with the firm selected, at a fee that the Committee determines to be fair and reasonable, negotiations with that firm shall, with prior Department approval, be formally terminated.
-The municipality should then select the next lower ranked firm, and submit all of the firm's information to the Department for review and approval.
-The Negotiations Committee must comply with the requirements of Agreement Bulletin 91-3, Pre-Award Auditing of Consultants. - 2.
+It is imperative that fee negotiations be a fair and open competitive process.
+This means that if the Committee is unable to successfully negotiate a contract with the selected firm at a price that the Committee determines to be fair, competitive and reasonable, negotiations with that firm shall, with prior Department approval, be formally terminated.
+The Municipality shall then select the next highest ranked firm from the interview process, and submit all of that firm's information to the Department for review and approval, and the procedure set forth in Section 3 and this Section 4 shall be followed.
+The Negotiations Committee shall comply with the requirements of Agreement Bulletin 91-3, Pre-Award Auditing of Consultant. - 3.
 Upon completion of negotiations, the municipality forwards a request for approval of the negotiated lump sum fee to ConnDOT along with the following: - 1.
 Consultant's fee proposal - 2.
-Town's fee proposal - 3.
+Municipality's fee proposal - 3.
 Negotiated fee - 3.
 ConnDOT reviews the fee, and if acceptable, prepares an approval letter.
 Upon receipt of the Department's written approval of the negotiated fee, the municipality shall prepare a written notification to those consultants that were not selected. - 4.
 A draft agreement between the municipality and the consultant is prepared by ConnDOT and is forwarded to the parties for signature.
+The Municipality must receive written notification of the Department's approval of any Consultant Agreement, and any supplemental agreements thereto, prior to signature by any party.
+The Consultant Agreement must be fully executed before the commencement of any activities on the Project.
+A supplemental agreement, and/or supplemental grant authorizing document (GAD), as applicable, between the Municipality and the State may be required if the actual negotiated fee exceeds the amount of reimbursement indicated in the original State/Municipal agreement and the State approves the increase in fees.
+All costs incurred by the Municipality for advertising, consultant selection and fee negotiations are non-reimbursable under the agreement, and/or GAD, as applicable, between the State and the Municipality.
+All Consultant Agreements are subject to the Department's contracting requirements, including but not limited to insurance and audit requirements, and, if federal funds are being paid or reimbursed to the Municipality for the Project, all applicable federal contracting requirements.
 Four (4) copies of the fully executed agreement are forwarded to ConnDOT for distribution, along with a copy of the Notice to Proceed issued by the municipality to the consultant.